ElliotKillick/windows-vs-linux-loader-architecture/README.md

   - Windows commonly requires dynamic initialization even for core system functionality, such as [initializing a critical section](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-initializecriticalsection)
   - In contrast, POSIX data structures commonly provide a [static initialization option](#constructors-and-destructors-overview)
 - Unexpected library loading
-  - Inherently, delay loading may unexpectedly cause library loading when a programmer didn't intend, thus leading to [an array of potential issues that could deadlock or crash a process](#lazy-loading-and-lazy-linking-os-comparison)
+  - Inherently, delay loading may unexpectedly cause library loading when a programmer didn't intend, thus leading to [an array of potential issues that could deadlock or crash a process](#library-lazy-loading-and-lazy-linking-overview)
     - MacOS previously supported lazy loading until Apple removed it, likely due to scenarios where it becomes an anti-feature and any performance gains not being worth the trade-off
   - The Windows API does dynamic library loading in situations that are inappropriate in the context of an operating system
     - Windows institutes that [creating a process can load libraries into the existing process](#comparing-os-library-loading-locations)
     - The modern Universal C Runtime (UCRT) in Windows [loads libraries at process exit](windows/dll-process-detach-test-harness.c)
-- Non-reentrant design or poor [thread-safe](https://en.wikipedia.org/wiki/Thread_safety) implementations that restrict concurrency
+- Windows runtime libraries commonly implement a poor [thread-safe](https://en.wikipedia.org/wiki/Thread_safety) implementations that restrict concurrency
-  - Notable Windows components like [CRT/DLL exit (`atexit`)](atexit) and [FLS callbacks](windows/fls-experiment.c) either weren't designed with reentrancy or deadlock-free thread safety in mind (while these components are not directly part of the loader, their implementations may integrate with it)
+  - Notable runtime components in Windows such as [`atexit` registration and its callbacks](atexit) were not designed with deadlock-free thread safety in mind (while runtime components are not directly part of the loader, their implementations may use or integrate with it)
 - Historical library loader issues
   - Poor reentrancy during module initialization
     - The Windows API being built from many closely knit DLLs that can load at virtually any time requires a loader with robust reentrancy capabilities